hypestudiox/readtimecounter/README.md

 # Reading Time Counter

-A simple javascript read time counter optimized for content written in English, [CKJ](https://en.wikipedia.org/wiki/CJK_characters) characters (and possibly more languages).
-The script also takes into account the number of images.
+A *simple* javascript read time counter optimized for content written in English, [CKJ](https://en.wikipedia.org/wiki/CJK_characters) characters (and probably more languages).
+The script also takes into account the number of images in the content.

 ## Usage

 Put the scripts in your HTML and that’s all.

 You can also add it to your website by embedding `readtimecounter.js`.
+`<script async src="../readtimecounter.js"></script>`

 ### Define the area for the counting the Read Time